ambientlight/LaVague/docs/docs/examples/job-application.md

 ```

 We will need to set our OpenAI Key.
-If you are running this as a Colab, you can provide it through Colab secrets (see the key icon on the left-hand side of the Colab notebook) named 'OPENAI_API_KEY' and then convert it to an environment variable with the same name.
+If you are running this as a Colab, you can provide it through Colab secrets (see the key icon on the left-hand side of the Colab notebook) named ```OPENAI_API_KEY``` and then convert it to an environment variable with the same name.

 ```python
 import os